When looking at performance, the question is no longer just whether the return is attractive, but also:

 Margin analytics tools help answer those questions and more.
 Or at least, they should.

 Without a clear view of margin consumption, those trade-offs are impossible to spot.
+This is where margin transparency enriches portfolio construction analyses.

 Two strategies can express similar economic risk and yet consume very different amounts of margin.
-The difference often comes down to how portfolios are structured, the instrument choices, which counterparties are used and the netting effects achieved across the broader legal entity.

 If those dynamics are hidden, capital allocations end up being consumed by legacy portfolio structures, typically driven by operational ease rather than by deliberate, informed investment decisions.